 Many of us will be traveling over the holiday season, and that greatly increases the chances for a bud bug encounter.
 It’s not unusual for unsuspecting travelers to pick up a stray bed bug or two, ultimately bringing the pests home with them when their traveling is done.

-The following tips will help to reduce your risk of bringing bed bugs home with your during your holiday travels:
+The following tips will help to reduce your risk of bringing bed bugs home with you during your holiday travels:

 - Put bed bug mattress encasements on any bed you will be using during your stay.

-- Keep suitcases, clothing, and personal items away from the bed.
-If possible unpack in an adjacent bathroom and store clothes and belongings in sealable plastic bags.
+- Keep your suitcase, clothing, and personal items away from the bed.
+If possible unpack them in an adjacent bathroom and store them in sealable plastic bags.